Part D: Procedure for dealing with professional conduct or suitability concerns (Fitness to Practise)

 5.1.3. ask your adviser or supervisor to trigger the Student Engagement Procedure or, in the case of postgraduate research students, the PGR Procedures on Attendance, Engagement, and Process and identify a plan of action and outcomes which you must meet; or

 Guidance: Unless a concern relates wholly to a professional context, the referral should be for Regulation 14 and another regulation.
 For example, where the student is alleged to have harassed another student, the referral would be Regulation 10 and Regulation 14.
+Note that in some cases there are no breaches of another regulation.
+An example might be where a student was unfit for reasons outside their control.

 6. Complex cases